Sign up to receive email updates

 What is Casework?

 One of the most important duties Members of Congress have is to assist you when dealing with federal agencies – this assistance is referred to as casework.

 The district offices are often able to assist constituents in communicating with federal agencies.
-If you live in the Seventh Congressional District and have a matter pending before any federal agency, such as Social Security, the Veterans Administration, the IRS or Citizens and Immigrant Services (CIS) we may be able to help.
+If you live in the Eleventh Congressional District and have a matter pending before any federal agency, such as Social Security, the Veterans Administration, the IRS or Citizens and Immigrant Services (CIS) we may be able to help.